-We always expect to see the priest at Mass, especially during the holidays.
+We know we can always count on our priests to be present at Mass and all the liturgical celebrations around the holidays.
 We watch the deacon assist during sacraments and parish life.
 We proudly acknowledge the hard work and preparation seminarians undergo for the future of the Church.
 But, what do we do for the men of the church to say thank you?

 First and foremost, with a holy man of the Church in mind, pray this prayer for him in thanksgiving for his vocation: